 6. What’s the strangest thing you’ve ever eaten?
 Where?

 Beondegi (silk worms) in Korea.
 The smell and taste is absolutely disgusting.

 I put things in my mouth daily that make me think “What the hell did I just put in my mouth?” (the joys of school lunches in South Korea).

 Mirjam Wouters from Cycling Dutch Girl, Christine Kaaloa from Grrrl Traveler, Riaan Manser (Author of “Around Africa on my Bicycle) and Nomadic Matt because of his amazing entrepreneur skills.

 Slow down and don’t rush your trip.
 Wander away from the crowds and tourist trails and find the beauty in the middle of nowhere.
 The middle of nowhere is always beautiful.

 9. Which is your favorite post you’ve written?
+Please provide a link.

 My favorite post – “The process of writing” – has nothing to do with traveling directly…but about a month after I wrote this post I quit my job to get back to Asia, back to traveling and back to writing.
 All paths lead to traveling in the end.

 10. What advice would you give to someone new to travel blogging?